sopermanspace/Unity_OpenAI/README.md

 # Unity_OpenAI-API Integration

-Integrating OpenAI's GPT-3 language model and ChatGPT API into a Unity project can be a useful way to add natural language processing capabilities to your application.
+Integrate openai GPT-3 language model and ChatGPT API into a Unity project.
+It can be a useful way to add natural language processing capabilities to your application.

+## Installation
-(1)Obtain an API key for the OpenAI API.
+(1) Obtain an API key for the OpenAI API.
 You will need this to make requests to the API.

 https://beta.openai.com/account/api-keys

 ![image](https://user-images.githubusercontent.com/84278213/214848674-4f0b2539-3982-4b69-b6c5-b6657f109f70.png)

-(2)Choose the OpenAI model you want to use.
+(2) Choose the OpenAI model you want to use.
 There are several models available, including ChatGPT and GPT-3.

 ![image](https://user-images.githubusercontent.com/84278213/214849126-0090d54b-102e-4821-bf91-45eb80573a4d.png)

-(3)Copy the Script and Modify According to your needs
+(3) Copy the Script and Modify According to your needs

-(4)Display the generated text in your Unity project.
+(4) Display the generated text in your Unity project.
 This can be done using a UI text element.

 # Features